Microplastics: Microbes, soil ecosystems and terrestrial plants

-Microplastics can affect the soil ecosystem and stunt the growth of terrestrial plants due to the increased uptake of toxic metals such as cadmium.
-Microplastics can reduce weight of earthworms and alter nematodes' preference of microbial prey through associative learning.
+In agricultural soils, residues of plastic mulch films have been shown to affect wheat growth and biomass allocation.
+The impact of microplastics on plants can, in some aspects, be compared to their effects on microorganisms, as it strongly depends on the type of plastic.
+Some studies have shown that bioplastics may induce stronger effects than conventional plastics.

+There is also evidence that microplastics can alter root and leaf traits, total biomass, and morphophysiological characteristics of plants.
+In well-watered soils, microplastics decrease fungal biodiversity, but in drought conditions, soils with microplastics host higher soil fungal biodiversity.

 Microbes also live on the surface of microplastics, and can form a biofilm which, according to a 2019 study, has a unique structure and possesses a special risk, because microplastic biofilms have been proven to provide a novel habitat for colonization that increases overlap between different species, thus spreading pathogens and antibiotic resistant genes through horizontal gene transfer.
 Then, due to rapid movement through waterways, these pathogens can be moved from their origin to another location where a specific pathogen may not be naturally present, spreading potential disease.
 There is concern microplastic pollutants may act as a vector for antibiotic resistant genes and bacteria.
 Clinically important bacterial genus like Eggerthella were more than three times enriched on riverine microplastics compared to water.